Massacres of Diyarbekir (1895): The massacre

-The Diyarbakır massacres continued to the third day, but later ended upon the orders of the governor, proclaiming that anybody caught using weapons would receive severe punishment.
+The Diyarbekir massacres continued to the third day, but later ended upon the orders of the governor, proclaiming that anybody caught using weapons would receive severe punishment.
 However, before the order, law enforcement officials had participated in the looting.
 There was no participation from Kurds outside the city; 2500 of them gathered outside the city walls but not let in.

 There are varying estimates regarding the death toll in the city.
 The official Ottoman report of the provincial government gave it as 480 Christians and 130 Muslims.
 However, Meyrier reported 1191 Christian death (including, but not limited to, 1000 Armenians and 150 Assyrians), and 195 Muslims.
-Meyrier also reported 2000 missing people, but Hallward, the British Vice-Consul who came to Diyarbakır the following year, determined a Christian death toll around 1000, implying that the missing had survived and been accounted for.
+Meyrier also reported 2000 missing people, but Hallward, the British Vice-Consul who came to Diyarbekir the following year, determined a Christian death toll around 1000, implying that the missing had survived and been accounted for.
 155 women were kidnapped by Kurds.

 Many Christians survived the killings by converting to Islam at gunpoint.
 According to some accounts, some 25,000 Armenians turned to Islam during the massacres.
 Many of them returned to Christianity after the end of the period of persecution and returned to their villages once again.

 William Ainger Wigram visited the region a few years later and witnessed the traces of the destruction.
-According to him, the Assyrians of the city of Diyarbakır suffered less than their Armenian co-religionists whose district was still completely demolished.
+According to him, the Assyrians of the city of Diyarbekir suffered less than their Armenian co-religionists whose district was still completely demolished.
 He also observed strong anti-Christian sentiments among the city's Muslims.

 Massacres to the East of Diyarbakır

 Massacres in the countryside continued for 46 days after the initial massacres in Diyarbakır city.
-In the village of Sa'diye inhabited by 3000 Armenians and Assyrians, the Turks first killed the men, then the women and finally the children.
+In the village of Sa'diye inhabited by 3000 Armenians and Assyrians, the Kurds first killed the men, then the women and finally the children.
 A group of villagers attempted to shelter in a church but the Kurds burnt it and killed those inside.
 Only three made it out alive by hiding amongst the corpses.
 In Mayafaraqin (Silvan, Farkin), a town of 3000 mixed Armenian, Jacobite and Protestant Christians, only 15 survived the killings, the rest were killed in a manner similar to what happened Sa'diye.

 The Assyrian village of Qarabash was destroyed and in Qatarball only 4 people survived of 300 families: most of the villagers died after being burnt alive in the church they had gathered.
 Isaac Armalet, a contemporary Syriac Catholic priest, counts 10 more villages which were entirely erased from the map, amounting to a total of 4,000 victims.

-Uğur Ümit Üngör gives the number of Armenians killed in the "outlying villages" of Diyarbakır as 800-900.
+Uğur Ümit Üngör gives the number of Armenians killed in the "outlying villages" of Diyarbakır as 800–900.
 The total number of people left in need of nutrition and shelter in the province was estimated at 50,000 by Meyrier, Hallward later revised the figure to 20,000-30,000 (excluding Mardin and Palu).
 Hallward gave the number of homeless people in Silvan as 10,000.